-The academic advisor-advisee relationship can become one of the most valuable aspects of professional education.
+The academic advisor-advisee relationship is one of the most valuable aspects of dental education.
 It will provide an opportunity to develop sustained individual contact between faculty and students on both academic and personal levels.
+Each student is required to meet with his or her faculty advisor at least twice per term for the first semester of the D1 year and once per term thereafter.